info@fast4trans.com

 Example of Localization

-Moreover, an example of localization is when an e-commerce website displays items in different measurements based on the location of the customer.
+Moreover, an example of localization is Website localization.
+When an e-commerce website displays items in different measurements based on the location of the customer.
 An e-commerce website in the US will display measurements in pounds, and inches.
-At the same time, one in Saudi Arabia will display the same measurements in centimetres and kilograms.
+At the same time, one in Saudi Arabia will display the same measurements in centimeters and kilograms.

 Let’s dig more into this